mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 even then, the purser will tap the expertise of other crew members to help get the work done no matter what their specialisations are.
-Pursers often work in close concert with the ship’s stewards, especially with regards to the passengers.
+Pursers often work in close concert with the ship's stewards, especially with regards to the passengers.

 On a larger ship, such as a Leviathan merchant